-Free Christmas sheet music "We Three Kings" for early intermediate piano.
+Download arrangements from early beginning through early intermediate piano.
 All of the Christmas song lyrics are included so you can sing as well as play the music!

 When I was a child, this Christmas song held a kind of mystery for me.
 The strange words combined with the minor plaintiveness of the melody seemed so lovely that I loved to sing it.

 Listen to this lovely choral version of We Three Kings of Orient by the King's College singers:

 In the chorus, chord inversions are used in both hands (but again, slowly) so that familiarity with those is useful.
-(See my page Twelve Major Keys Chords and Scales, and download "The Key of C" if this concept is new to you.)
+See my page Twelve Major Keys Chords and Scales, and download "The Key of C" if this concept is new to you.

 Here are some cute children reenacting the story of "We Three Kings":

 Do you have a funny story about this music, or does it remind you of something you'd like to share with other readers?
 Do you have a question?
-We'd love to hear it!
+I'd love to hear it!